deloachcd/MMMKIII/README.markdown

 1. Make sure that Live isn't running.
 1. In the `assets/presets/` folder, there are 4 programs, use the MPK Mini MK3 Program Editor to load each one.
-1. Add **MMMKIII** to Ableton Live's MIDI Remote Scripts folder.
+1. Add **mk3** to Ableton Live's MIDI Remote Scripts folder.

 	[See Ableton’s help page regarding installing third-party remote scripts.](https://help.ableton.com/hc/en-us/articles/209072009-Installing-third-party-remote-scripts)

 1. Start Live.
-1. Enable **MMMKIII** as a Control Surface in Live
+1. Enable **mk3** as a Control Surface in Live

-	In Live’s Preferences go to the **MIDI Sync** tab and select **MMMKIII** in the dropdown list of available Control Surfaces.
+	In Live’s Preferences go to the **MIDI Sync** tab and select **mk3** in the dropdown list of available Control Surfaces.
 For the MIDI Input and Output, select your controller’s MIDI-port.

 NB: If you want to make this work for the mk2, have a look at this [issue](https://github.com/SlyBouhafs/MMMKIII/issues/5)